bbauska/meta-react-basics/README.md

 }
 ```

-This object is referred to as the *props* object.
+This object is referred to as the <i>props</i> object.
 It is the main
 mechanism of sending data from a parent component to a child component
 in React.